-The starting order is one of the prominent features of Artistic Aerobatics.
-It is designed to produce a constantly increasing interest level for spectators and Media.
-At the same time, it makes the judges' task easier and more fair as any two successive competitors are of roughly similar level and may be easily compared using the same criteria.
+The starting order is one of the prominent features of Artistic Aerobatics and AeroMusicals.
+It is designed to produce a constantly increasing interest level for spectators and media.
+At the same time, it makes the judges' task easier and fairer as any two successive competitors are of roughly similar level and may be easily compared using the same criteria.

-When no international or national ranking is available, the Organiser should try and establish a starting order according to his experience and the perceived relative performance level of all competitors.
+When there is no international or national ranking available, the Organiser should try to establish a starting order according to his experience and the perceived relative performance level of all the competitors.
 This is valid for the initial round only as the starting order for any subsequent round is based on the previous round's classification.

-Artistic Aerobatics rules allow Organisers to set up a system of direct and indirect qualification to access any round, except the Final one.
-It is highly recommended to limit this option to the second round qualification as this enables any competitor, even placed last, to fly at least twice during the competition.
+Artistic Aerobatics and AeroMusicals rules allow Organisers to set up a system of direct and indirect qualification into any round, except the final one.
+It is highly recommended to limit this option to the second round qualification as this allows any competitor, even the last placed, to fly at least twice during the competition.